shreyanak/stormshelters/README.md

 * the proposed project

-Site for finding educational opportunities for young low-income low-education individuals.
+Site for finding educational opportunities for low-income low-education individuals.
+This tool is meant for young people in poor urban areas who want to finish their education and experience upwards socioeconomic mobility.

 * URLs of at least three data sources that you will programmatically scrape using a RESTful API (be very sure about this)